mqo00/mqo00.github.io/docs/_en_portfolio/8-art.md

 lightbox: true
 ---

 I love drawing, making handicrafts, and doing calligraphy in my free time.
-There’s a strong atmosphere of arts in my family, so no doubt that I enjoy being a docent in CMOA!
+There’s a strong atmosphere of arts in my family, so no doubt that I enjoy being a docent in [CMOA]!

 <!--more-->